Center for Community Heritage Resources

 PastPerfect.
 Collections software available for purchase with some organizational discounts.

 Omeka.
 Freeware for online exhibits.

 Museums & Galleries NSW.
 Policy templates, fact sheets and technical information geared to small museums on collection management, conservation, storage, and many other issues.
-Write that Collections Policy now!

 Museums Australia Victoria.
 Resources specifically for small museums, including collections policy template, interpretive policy template, and information sheets on variety of topics.

 Small Museums Cataloging Manual.
 An excellent resource designed specifically for small museums about how to register and catalog collections.

 Significance Assessment.
 Roadmap for research and a tool for going beyond descriptive cataloging to establish the meaning of an object and make a judgment about why it is important.

 reCollections: Caring for Collections Across Australia.
 Written by practicing conservators and intended to provide a sound guide for the preventive care of cultural items.

 American Institute for Conservation (AIC).
 Resources on how to find a conservator, how to care for treasures, frequently asked questions.

 Department of the Interior Museum Program.
 Offers the Museum Property Handbook Volume I: Preservation and Protection of Museum Property and Museum Property Handbook Volume II: Documentation of Museum Property.
 Home of the classic NPS ConservOGrams brochures on collections care.